sjm-steffann/dhcpkit/docs/config/ntp-servers.rst

 Ntp-servers
 ===========

-This sections adds recursive name servers to the response sent to the client.
-If there are multiple sections of this type then they will be combined into one set of recursive name servers which is sent to the client.
+This sections adds NTP servers to the response sent to the client.
+If there are multiple sections of this type then they will be combined into one set of NTP servers which is sent to the client.

 Example